UP By-poll Results 2019: BJP leads in 6 seats, SP in 2

 The SP is ahead in Rampur and Zairpur, the BSP in Jalalpur and the Congress in Gangoh.

-Of the 11 seats of the state where bypolls were held on Monday, eight were held by the BJP and one by its ally Apna Dal (Sonelal).
+Of the 11 seats of the state where by-polls were held on Monday, eight were held by the BJP and one by its ally Apna Dal (Sonelal).

 Two other seats were shared by the Samajwadi Party and the BSP.
-The bypolls were mostly necessitated after sitting legislators got elected to the Lok Sabha in May.
+The by-polls were mostly necessitated after sitting legislators got elected to the Lok Sabha in May.

 The Ghosi seat fell vacant following the resignation of sitting MLA Phagu Chauhan after he was appointed as Bihar governor.